 When we hear people use the phrase “homosexual lifestyle,” they are usually referring to one of two things: either they are talking about a lifestyle of promiscuity combined with pornography, drinking, crazy partying, and things of that sort; or they’re talking about two people of the same sex who are in a faithful, committed relationship with one another and who have decided to spend a lifetime together and get civilly married.
 These are two very different things.

 If we are talking about people who are civilly married and committed to each other, then the worst they’re doing is that they are not following Church Doctrine on Chastity (assuming they are sexually active), which so many straight people do not do as well.
-As I mentioned earlier this blog is not about marriage, but If you want a longer discussion on chastity and the beauty of it, you can watch the next video on Church Doctrine and Pastoral Care.
+As I mentioned earlier this blog is not about marriage, but If you want a longer discussion on chastity and the beauty of it, you can watch the video on Church Doctrine and Pastoral Care.

 Now if we are talking about a promiscuous, crazy lifestyle there are a couple of things we need to take into consideration.

 Number 1: we need to acknowledge our own sins.
-People with crazy, promiscuous lifestyles come in all colors and sexual orientations: gay, straight, etc. if I go to a straight night club I will see people drinking, grinding on each other, looking for someone to have casual sex with….
+People with crazy, promiscuous lifestyles come in all colors and sexual orientations: gay, straight, etc. if I go to a straight night club I will see people drinking, grinding on each other, looking for someone to have casual sex with.
 If I made a conclusion that all straight people are that way, I would be wrong.
 If I made a conclusion that all of the straight people at this club on this night are doing these things, I would be wrong.
-If I made a conclusion that straight people who are doing it do it all the time, I would be wrong.
+If I made a conclusion that straight people who are doing this do it all the time, I would be wrong.
 This lifestyle exists in both the gay and the straight world and we need to acknowledge our own community’s sins.

 There is however, a study done by the San Francisco State University in which they researched the incidence of risky behaviors such as suicide attempts, depression, drug consumption, and HIV infection in the LGBT community.
 This study found that there is one thing that is directly correlated with a higher incidence of these behavior: family rejection.
 LGBT people who experience high levels of family rejection (and by extension, of societal rejection) are more than 8 times as likely to have attempted suicide, nearly 6 times as likely to report high levels of depression, more than 3 times as likely to use illegal drugs, and more than 3 times as likely to be at high risk for HIV and sexually transmitted diseases; than those LGBT people who experience low levels of family rejection. ( You can find a link to this study in the “Resources” section).